DaanWillems/blog-site/content/posts/db-1.md

 - SSTables that store ordered rows.

-When a user inserts a new record, the actions is written to the WAL and inserted into the memory table (memtable).
+When a user inserts a new record, the action is written to the WAL and inserted into the memory table (memtable).
 The memory table is ordered by the primary key, but the WAL is ordered by time.
 As more data is inserted over time, the memtable grows.
-When it has reached a certain size (2MB).
+When it has reached a certain size (e.g: 2MB).
 The table is written to a SSTable on disk.
 When the SSTable has reached some predefined size, it is closed and a new SSTable can be created.

 ![Image displaying database design](/images/db_design.png)